hernantz/blog/content/calendaring-events-with-python.md

-When it comes to scheduling events like digest emails of notifications/news, lists of pending tasks, aggregated activities, etc, you will also need to generate a series based on the user preferences, but having all future occurrences generated in advance is wasteful.
+When it comes to scheduling events like digest emails of notifications/news, lists of pending tasks, aggregated activities, etc, you will also need to generate a series based on the user preferences for when to receive them.

+You guessed it, `rrule` again to the rescue!
+But having all future occurrences generated in advance is wasteful.

-In this use case you only care about the next recurrence after now, and every now and then (i.e. every minute) you poll all scheduled reminders that expired and calculate the next occurrence with a cron-like job [^9].
+In this use case you only care about the next recurrence after now.
+Every now and then (i.e. every minute) you poll all scheduled reminders that expired, execute the task and calculate the next occurrence with a cron-like job [^9].

 ```python
 user_tz = pytz.timezone('US/Eastern')